-In the prior Plan year, the Trustee appointed Isio (1 August 2020) as its third-party administrator replacing Capita.
+The Trustee appointed Isio (1 August 2020) as its third-party administrator replacing Capita.
 When appointing Isio, service levels were agreed for the required turnaround times of all core member requests.
 The Trustee works to hold Isio to account for delivery of services within these SLAs and seeks further detail, if required.
+For the Plan Year, the Trustee have agreed suitable and relevant timescales and the administrator has regularly met these timescales.